-ALGERIA: THE ARBITRARY DETENTION OF ABDERRAHMANE ZITOUT SUBMITTED TO THE UN WORKING GROUP
+ALGERIA: THE CASE OF ABDERRAHMANE ZITOUT SUBMITTED TO THE UN WORKING GROUP ON ARBITRARY DETENTION

 On 30 September 2022, Alkarama submitted to the UN Working Group on Arbitrary Detention the case of Abderrahmane Zitout who was arrested on 30 March 2022 at 6pm by a dozen armed police officers in plain clothes while he was in his clothing shop located on the ground floor of his family home.